rishisareen/rishisareen.github.io/blog/_posts/2025-07-31-Build-Habit.md

 #### **2. Make it tiny**

-Big changes feel exciting—but tiny ones are more sustainable.
+Big changes feel exciting.
+But tiny ones are more sustainable.

 Instead of: “I’ll meditate for 30 minutes,”
  Try: **“I’ll sit quietly for one minute after I brush my teeth.”**

-That’s not laziness—it’s smart.
+That’s not lazinessz, it’s smart.
 Small habits build momentum.
 They’re easier to repeat.
 And repetition is what rewires the brain.

 ------